CENTRE FOR AGROCHEMICAL TECHNOLOGY AND ENVIRONMENTAL RESEARCH (CATER)

 In recognition of this inadequacy, three Universities of Agriculture (located in Makurdi, Benue State (FUAM), Abeokuta, Ogun State (FUNAAB) and Umudike, Abia State (MOUAU)), were established by the Federal Government of Nigeria (FGN), beginning in 1988 with FUAM and FUNAAB.
 This paradigm shift in line institutionalization was intended to address the problems facing Nigerian agriculture, by providing manpower specifically trained to be practical farmers, as well as evolving lasting solutions to farmers’ problems.
 Typically, these range from poor soil fertility and low-yielding varieties of crops and animals, through to ravages of pests on the field, post-harvest losses that occur due to poor storage, and inadequate processing technologies.
 FUAM has, in all of its nearly twenty years of existence, sought to address this national concern through its various Colleges and Centres, with the philosophy of multi-disciplinary, commodity-based, problem-solving research.

-The idea for the establishment of the Centre for Agrochemical Technology (CAT) was developed from an initiative taken in 1993 by Professor Ikenna Onyido, Professor of Chemistry and then Deputy Vice-Chancellor of FUAM, based a long-standing scientific collaboration between him and two internationally acclaimed scientists in the Department of Chemistry, Queen’s University, Kingston, Canada, namely, Professors Erwin Buncel and Gary W. van Loon.
-Initial funding of Cdn$800,000.00 for the establishment of CAT, dedicated exclusively to manpower development and provision of critical laboratory equipment, was provided by the Canadian International Development Agency (CIDA).
-CAT is now a full-fledged independent training, research and outreach facility within UAM which works co-operatively with other Colleges and Centres in the development and propagation of new and appropriate technologies in agriculture in Nigeria.
+The idea for the establishment of the Centre For Agrochemical Technology & Environmental Research (CATER) was developed from an initiative taken in 1993 by Professor Ikenna Onyido, Professor of Chemistry and then Deputy Vice-Chancellor of FUAM, based a long-standing scientific collaboration between him and two internationally acclaimed scientists in the Department of Chemistry, Queen’s University, Kingston, Canada, namely, Professors Erwin Buncel and Gary W. van Loon.
+Initial funding of Cdn$800,000.00 for the establishment of CATER, dedicated exclusively to manpower development and provision of critical laboratory equipment, was provided by the Canadian International Development Agency (CIDA).
+CATER is now a full-fledged independent training, research and outreach facility within UAM which works co-operatively with other Colleges and Centres in the development and propagation of new and appropriate technologies in agriculture in Nigeria.

 Modern (scientific) agriculture involves high inputs not only in terms of machinery and financial credit but also in agrochemicals like fertilizers, pesticides, plant-growth regulators, food preservatives, etc. The present scenario is one in which local farmers are actively encouraged to use agrochemicals which, because they are largely imported into the country, are often difficult to procure.
 Hence, there is the need to explore the sourcing of these inputs locally.
 There is also the compelling need to be concerned from the onset, with both short-term and long-term effects of the use of these chemicals on the environment.
 At present, there is no meaningful database against which future changes in the environment resulting from the extensive and intensive use of agrochemicals can be measured.
 An evident risk, therefore, is that long-term agricultural productivity may be impaired by and mortgaged to short-term gains in the volume of food production, resulting from the pressing need to improve the situation in Nigeria without taking precautions against environmental degradation.